 Council of Accreditation for Counseling and Related Educational Programs

-The Graduate School of Counseling & Psychology (GSCP) is in the process of applying for accreditation through the Council of Accreditation for Counseling and Related Educational Programs (CACREP).
+The Graduate School of Counseling & Psychology (GSCP) is engaged in efforts readying themselves to apply for accreditation through the Council of Accreditation for Counseling and Related Educational Programs (CACREP).
+A successful application will see all students enrolled in GSCP Clinical Mental Health Counseling concentrations graduate with a CACREP-accredited degree.
 Accreditation by CACREP is a recognition that the program’s curriculum meets or exceeds national standards, and includes appropriate course work and skill development for the field of counseling.

 Further benefits of CACREP accreditation include: